 Let’s examine mob action for example.
 The reason why mobs take action is because they are well aware that when these issues are taken to court, justice can easily be subverted through bribe or bureaucracy.
 So they decide to take matters in their own hands.
 However, it is equally unjust to be a self-appointed judge and arbitrator.
 Even the guilty have rights.
 Yet even at the university, a setting I have lived in almost all my life, where the best young minds are educated, lynching happens as well.
 Not everyone in our society will participate but most people approve or passively accept that is the way things are.
 The mob mentality only can arise out of a society’s mind set which goes to show we are intrinsically an unjust society.

 The systemic inequity and injustice that is part of our national identity is blatantly obvious yet somehow the institutional church promotes the lie that somehow Ghana is a righteous nation.
-There is spirit of Ghanaian exceptionalism, that somehow we are God’s special nation on the African continent and perhaps only second to Israel.
+There is a spirit of Ghanaian exceptionalism, that somehow we are God’s special nation on the African continent and perhaps only second to Israel.
 I know that seems ridiculous but the Ghanaian Christian is aware, at least in charismatic settings, how Ghana is often couched theologically as an African Israel.
 The connection is actually made through the prosperity gospel which is very pervasive since it already matches the indigenous worldview.
 A crucial part of many variants of prosperity theology is Christian Zionism.
 Because they ground their theology on the Old Testament promises of material prosperity to ancient Israel to appropriate these blessings they see themselves and the nation as spiritual successors to biblical Israel.
 It is a full theology that is complete with a dispensationalist eschatology that has the modern state of Israel at the centre.
 (Daniel Hummel over at First Things magazine explores this fascinating connection between African Pentecostalism and global Christian Zionism.)
 As fundamentally flawed as I think dispensationalism and Christian Zionism are, I will grant them for the sake of the argument so we can assess what image of Israel the Ghanaian Church best resembles.

 The consistent biblical picture of Israel is of a people with enormous, unparalleled divine privilege with a chequered history of periodically squandering and abusing their unique position.
 Yet they have a faithful God and Master who continues to honour the ancient promises he made to their forefathers even though their descendants are far from faithful.
 If anything Ghana resembles apostate Israel.
 If we consider ourselves as God’s elect people in the vain of Israel, then we are undoubtedly backslidden.
 In apostasy, systemic inequality and injustice were common complaints of the prophets from Jeremiah to Micah, Ezekiel to Malachi against the people of God, the very same things our nation is rife with.
 Bribery, the subversion of justice, bullying and intimidation by the powerful, all things we regularly see today in Ghana, were common issues then.
 In the Old Testament God was constantly weary of fasting, prayer and offerings to him, going through the motions of religious worship, all the while disobeying him.
 If the God of the Bible is unchanging then I can confidently say he is also fed up with what we do in church pestering him for a blessing, crying that he should hear us, even though we do not listen to him.
 God said and continues to says, their lips honour me but their hearts are far away.
 He was so fed up with this empty ritual observance that he destroys the temple and sends his own people he rescued from slavery into exile.
 If we take these parallels seriously we would not see ourselves as a nation which has special divine favour but one over which divine judgment ominously looms.
 We are behaving precisely like the Gentile nations Israel was not to imitate but be a light to.